 Organs-on-chips have proved to be extremely valuable systems utilized for disease modeling, drug testing, and mimicking organ function.
 This organ-on-a-chip protocol allows you to build structures with controlled inner and outer geometries for liquid perfusion that can simulate blood flow and re-create organ systems.
-Made out of a sacrificial material that can be printed in any 3D structure, pluronic, and cast in PDMS, final prototypes can be autoclaved, seeded with cells and connected to pumps or bioreactors for different 3D studies.
+Prototype molds can be made out of sacrificial material such as Pluronic then cast in PDMS, which allows final prototypes to be autoclaved, seeded with cells, and connected to pumps or bioreactors for different 3D studies.
 Follow this protocol for organ-on-a-chip bioprinting using pluronic.

 - Allevi 5 mL Metal Syringe